unitaryfund/unitary.fund/src/content/blog/2024_09_aquapointer.md

 By looking at 2D slices of the 3D-RISM density function, we can define a discrete optimization problem (per slice) whose solutions correspond to positions of water molecules.

 Aquapointer generates 2D slices of an input 3D-RISM density function, maps the slices to a QUBO problem, translates the QUBO to an analog pulse sequence or a digital circuit, and then calls the backend API and processes the results.
-The analog workflow in Aquapointer uses [Pulser](https://github.com/pasqal-io/Pulser) for intermediate representations (IR) of the pulse sequences and for interfacing to supported backends, e.g. QuTip
+The analog workflow in Aquapointer uses [Pulser](https://github.com/pasqal-io/Pulser) for intermediate representations (IR) of the pulse sequences and for interfacing to supported backends, e.g. QuTiP.
 The digital workflow uses Qiskit for IR and simulated backends.

 ![image demonstating the analog workflow in Aquapointer](/images/aquapointer_analogflow.png)